roma13121990/LunchPlace/README.md

 * css part of checkbox
 * more efficient algorithm for votes module
-* showing rating of app
+* showing rating of each venue

 ### Hope the design is self explanatory :-)